Hashtag-AMIN/hashtag-Recon/README.md

 * ## portScan
     * with Legend Nmap, scan CIDRs, IPs and domains in 4 mode:
-        * ssl-light: Scan top ports use SSL/TLS for find certificate on IP.
-        * ssl-heavy: Scan known ports use SSL/TLS
         * http: Scan known ports use http
-        * top: Scan 1000 top ports
+        * top: Scan top selective ports

 * ## vhostScan
     * Fuzzing Host header for find more hosts with 3 patterns: